John-Curcio/chicken_guac/README.md

 2. **Test Often**: Refresh the browser after each change to see results
 3. **Read the Code**: The `game.js` file has comments explaining each section
 4. **Experiment**: Don't be afraid to break things - you can always undo changes!
 5. **Talk to Claude**: Ask Claude about anything, no matter how dumb.
-Tell Claude what to do.
+Then, tell Claude about your idea, and it'll implement it for you.
+You can read `claude-conversation.md` to see how easy this is

 ## Getting Started With Claude Code